idotuchman/RemoteControl/README.md

 The handle method returns a ```String``` with the return value of the function.

 ## Multiple Commands
-You can combine multiple commands by separating commands with semicolons (;):
+You can combine multiple commands on a single line by separating commands with semicolons (;):
 ```cpp
 LED=1; mybool = true; mynameis(Bob);
 ```